 Wikipedia states: “The food of the Yucatán peninsula is distinct from the rest of the country.
 It is based primarily on Mayan food with influences from the Caribbean, Central Mexican, European (especially French) and Middle Eastern cultures.”
 We were surprised by the French and Middle Eastern influences.

 What excites us about Mexican cuisine?
-The freshest of fresh produce avocados, tomatoes, onions, chillis, peppers, tortillas, enchiladas, assortments of meats, beans….we could go on and on.
+The freshest of fresh produce of avocados, tomatoes, onions, chillis, peppers, tortillas, enchiladas, assortments of meats, beans….we could go on and on.
 Oh, and shopping at the local green markets.

 What is your favourite Mexican food?
 Tamales, Burrito or Quesadilla or Mexican Tacos?